gbeckers/Birdwatcher/README.rst

 It is being used in our lab but not stable enough yet for general use.
 More info will be provided when a first release is appropriate.

-Code can be found on GitHub: https://github.com/gbeckers/Birdwatcher
+Code can be found on GitHub: https://github.com/gbeckers/Birdwatcher .

+An incipient documentation can be found at https://birdwatcher.readthedocs.io .

 It is open source and freely available under the `New BSD License
 <https://opensource.org/licenses/BSD-3-Clause>`__ terms.